Fundraising for Shelter

 The photo on the left shows me looking over Derwent Water in the Lake District, a walk I did with my friend Tina in April 2017...every mile helping raise more money to relieve housing issues and homelessness in the UK.

-On Saturday 10th September 2016 I completed the Great Glen Way...in the end the walk totalled 79.6 miles, my friend Tina and I completed it in 6 days, and so far the fund (including Gift Aid) is at £1975!
-Thank you so much to everyone who put money in the pot!
-It's truly appreciated.
+On Saturday 10th September 2016 I completed the Great Glen Way.
+In the end the walk totalled 79.6 miles, my friend Tina and I completed it in 6 days, and donations reached £2000!
 The weather stayed pretty good throughout, and the scenery was spectacular.

 "It always seems impossible until it's done." - Nelson Mandela

-My fundraising challenge for 2014 is to paddle across Lochindaal on a stand up paddle board!
-Lochindaal is a sea loch on the island of Islay, and weather permitting, on the 5th July I will leave from the village of Port Charlotte and finish the challenge in Bowmore, covering a distance of 3 - 4 miles.
-This year the money raised will be split three ways, between SHELTER, The Islay Lifeboat (RNLI) & Islay and Jura Community Enterprises.
-Shona Ramsay, owner of Islay SUP has very kindly offered to train me and accompany me on the trip!
-It is my hope that other Islay folk who can row, kayak or SUP will join Shona and I and throw some money in the pot for three very worthwhile charities.
-I will (of course) update you on my progress, just try and stop me!
-In the meantime, if you'd like to donate a little something here's the link to my fundraising page Lochindaal Challenge Every penny helps, thank you x
+My fundraising challenge for 2014 was to paddle across Lochindaal on a stand up paddle board!
+Lochindaal is a sea loch on the island of Islay, and weather permitting, on the 5th July I left from the village of Port Charlotte and finished the challenge in Bowmore, covering a distance of almost 3 miles.
+The money raised was split three ways, between SHELTER, The Islay Lifeboat (RNLI) & Islay and Jura Community Enterprises, a grand total of £1517 including gift aid.

-I made it!
+In summary, I made it!
 I was scared throughout, but exhilarated once I'd achieved what I'd set out to do.
-Paddling across 2.8 miles of sea loch, with Lion's Mane Jelly Fish never far away - terrifying.
-So grateful for the support of Shona & Rhona :-) Now to the next SHELTER fundraiser!
-Watch this space.
+Paddling across 2.8 miles of sea loch, with Lion's Mane Jelly Fish never far away... terrifying.
+So grateful for the support of Shona & Rhona :-)

 In 2011 I cycled 360 miles over 10 days from Broughty Ferry to Thurso - if you'd like to read about the literal and metaphorical ups and downs of that trip you can read about it by clicking here